cetz-package/cetz/src/draw/shapes.typ

 /// = parameters
 ///
 /// = Anchors
+///   Supports distance anchors.
 ///   / start: The start of the merged path.
+///   / mid: The mid position of the merged path.
 ///   / end: The end of the merged path.
 ///
 /// - body (elements): Elements with paths to be merged together.